smc/Malini/tests/fontbakery-report.md

 >Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
 >
 * 💤 **SKIP** Font has no nonspacing mark glyphs.
+</div></details><details><summary>💤 <b>SKIP:</b> Checking STAT table entries in static fonts. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/STAT_in_statics">com.google.fonts/check/STAT_in_statics</a>)</summary><div>

+>
+>Adobe feature syntax allows for the definition of a STAT table.
+Fonts built with a hand-coded STAT table in feature syntax may be built either as static or variable, but will end up with the same STAT table.
+>
+>This is a problem, because a STAT table which works on variable fonts will not be appropriate for static instances.
+The examples in the OpenType spec of non-variable fonts with a STAT table show that the table entries must be restricted to those entries which refer to the static font's position in the designspace. i.e. a Regular weight static should only have the following entry for the weight axis:
+>
+><AxisIndex value="0"/> <Flags value="2"/>  <!-- ElidableAxisValueName --> <ValueNameID value="265"/>  <!-- Regular --> <Value value="400.0"/>
+>
+>However, if the STAT table intended for a variable font is compiled into a static, it will have many entries for this axis.
+In this case, Windows will read the first entry only, causing all instances to report themselves as "Thin Condensed".
+>
+* 💤 **SKIP** Unfulfilled Conditions: not is_variable_font
 </div></details><details><summary>💤 <b>SKIP:</b> Is the CFF subr/gsubr call depth > 10? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/cff.html#com.adobe.fonts/check/cff_call_depth">com.adobe.fonts/check/cff_call_depth</a>)</summary><div>

 >